adriaanmolendijk/adriaanmolendijk.github.io/_posts/2022-06-07-comptia-security-plus.md

 >
 > Security+ is compliant with ISO 17024 standards and approved by the US DoD to meet directive 8140/8570.01-M requirements.
 Regulators and government rely on ANSI accreditation, because it provides confidence and trust in the outputs of an accredited program.
 Over 2.3 million CompTIA ISO/ANSI-accredited exams have been delivered since January 1, 2011.

 That is, the Comptia Security+ is an entry level cybersecurity certification.
 It aims to provide a baseline knowledge for people (like me!) trying to pursue an IT security career.
+The certification covers a **massive** 1,037 topics (see links at end).

+# What was my experience?

+Studying for and taking the Comptia Security+ SY0-601 exam has definitely been a phenomenal experience for me.
+I learned a lot, and that is what matters the most.
+Let me share with you what I consider the good and the bad of the Sec+ exam.

+Good
+- The exam objectives for the Comptia Security+ are listed on the Comptia website.
+Every possible topic that you could theoretically encounter is listed in this document.
+I cant speak for other vendors/certifications whether they provide such clarity, but please consider this as an excellent means to evaluate for yourself whether you are prepared to take the exam.
+I myself wrote out and revised every definition that was on the exam objective.

 # Links
 - Comptia Security+ [https://www.comptia.org/certifications/security](https://www.comptia.org/certifications/security)